 Description

-A uri that names the value set that the extended Enumeration represents.
+A uri naming the value set the extended Enumeration represents.
 The set of EnumerationLiterals in an Enumeration stereotyped by ValueSetReference represent the set or a subset of the ConceptReferences returned by the "current" (in the CTS2 sense) definition of the ValueSet.

 Diagrams